visualcommunicationdesign/visualcommunicationdesign.github.io/index.md

 <!--<script type="text/javascript" src="sketches/background_sketch.js"></script>-->
 <div id="content" markdown="1">

 Welcome to the online syllabus for Visual Communciation Design, a mandatory course for Design for Interaction (DfI) Master program students and an elective for other programs.
-In this course we will study the relation between communciation and perception, learn how to conduct visual user studies and learn basics of code-based visual communication.
-These three facets are
+In the course, we study visual communication from three perspectives: A) How does the brain process visual information?
+B) How can you empirically test visual communication?
+C) What are digital possibilities and tools to design visual communication?

+These have been formulated in 3 learning objectives:
+1. Understand visual communication design in terms of how it is perceived, how it is made (technique) and why it was made (historical/cultural/use).
+2. Formulate hypotheses about communicative properties and empirically evaluate these.
+3. Design a web-based interactive visual communication.

+The learning activities (assignments) each address a specific learning goal:
+1. Identify the relevant perceptual mechanisms that play a role in a given set of designs and relate them to technique and context.
+2. Design and conduct a user test that quantifies the information communication.
+3. Learn to read, adept and write P5.js sketches into an interactive javascript prototype.

-# Theory
+# Material

 For the theory about perception we will use a reader/book that is currently in draft status.
 * [Here](https://homepage.tudelft.nl/w3s80/VCD/VCD_wijntjes_intro.pdf) you can download the pdf of the introduction (about 10mb)
 * [here](https://homepage.tudelft.nl/w3s80/VCD/VCD_wijntjes_full.pdf) you can download the password projected version (you'll get the password in class).
-* Aside from the material we are writing ourselves, there are various interesting books out there.
-My main recommendation would be [Visual Thinking for Design](https://www.amazon.com/dp/0123708966/ref=rdr_ext_tmb) by Colin Ware, which has been a major inspiration source when teaching this course over the past years.
+* Furthermore, there are various interesting books out there.
+Our main recommendation would be [Visual Thinking for Design](https://www.amazon.com/dp/0123708966/ref=rdr_ext_tmb) by Colin Ware, which has been a major inspiration source when teaching this course over the past years.
 He also wrote the bit more advanced book [Information Visualization - Perception for Design](https://www.amazon.com/dp/0123814642/ref=rdr_ext_tmb) that you should certainly check out when diving deeper in the topic of data visualization.
 * We also highly recommend Ways of Seeing by John Berger, either in [book form](https://www.amazon.co.uk/dp/014103579X/ref=rdr_ext_tmb) or from his [BBC series](https://youtu.be/0pDE4VX_9Kk).